Placing the First Two Words from the Following Page In the Footer

 End Sub

 The macro first removes all section breaks from the document, then it goes through each page of the document and figures out the first two words of each.
-It then steps pack a paragraph and adds a continuous section break and finally sets the footer for that section to be equal to the desired text.
+It then steps back a paragraph and adds a continuous section break and finally sets the footer for that section to be equal to the desired text.
 You should note that the footer is set equal to whatever is in the sFText variable followed by the first two words of the next page.

 Understand that a macro such as this provides a "static" approach to the desired footer.
 This means that if you end up making changes to your document, you'll want to once again run the macro to update the footers.